top of page

 Owen Monaghan - Games Technology

 Hello!
-I'm Owen and I am a fresh graduate with an undergraduate degree in BSc (Hons) Computer Games Technology at Anglia Ruskin University.
+I'm Owen and I am a fresh graduate with a first class undergraduate degree in BSc (Hons) Computer Games Technology at Anglia Ruskin University.

 Please check out some of my projects below!